-Patagonia is a stage for true wild.
-Towering pinnacles clash with rivers of ice, and life persists here in the face of challenging seasonal extremes.
+In Chilean Patagonia, towering pinnacles clash with rivers of ice, and life persists in the face of challenging seasonal extremes.
 Penguins, foxes, sea lions, and guanaco are just a few of the region’s hardy wildlife.
 Situated in the Ring of Fire, Patagonia’s stunning, snow-covered volcanic range presents an unmatched opportunity to study complex geological and seismic processes.

 The fragile ecosystems of southern Chile and Argentina are especially vulnerable to the impacts of climate change – unpredictable storms, glacial melt, shifting temperatures, fires, and droughts.
 Our research in Patagonia examines ecology and geologic systems, the motivations and trade-offs of conservation decisions in the region, and species found nowhere else on the planet.